Thermo King: History

 With the introduction of diesel engines in refrigerated units in 1958, engine life would out-perform their gasoline-powered counterparts in terms of longevity.
 Thermo King was not limited to transport refrigeration products, however.
 Some of the additional products the company built and sold included milk coolers, golf carts, school desks and shopping carts.

 On March 5, 1966, a group of 75 people associated with the company were among the 113 passengers and 11 crew members who died when BOAC Flight 911 crashed near Mount Fuji, Japan.
-Company executives and their top dealers were on a 14-day company sponsored tour of Japan and Southeast Asia, which was organized as a reward for sales performance.
-A company spokesman, quoted in the press in reaction to the tragedy, said that "this has got to be one of the worst things that a company can experience."
+Company executives and their top dealers were on a 14-day company-sponsored tour of Japan and Southeast Asia, which was organized as a reward for sales performance.
+Thirty years later, the company would suffer a similar tragedy when Jill Watson, daughter of company president James F. Watson, was killed in the crash of TWA Flight 800.

 During the 1970s, Thermo King continued to manufacture equipment for the transportation industry.
-Their early efforts have evolved into a widely recognized line of products and Thermo King has becoming a worldwide business.
 Thermo King Europe opened in Galway, Ireland, and began producing refrigeration units to be sold throughout Europe, Africa, the Middle East, Australia and Asia.
-Their global expansion continues to this day.

 In 1991, the National Medal of Technology was awarded to Joseph A. Numero and Frederick M. Jones.
 President George Bush presented the awards posthumously to their widows at a ceremony in the White House Rose Garden.
 Jones was the first African American to receive the award (see Frederick McKinley Jones).